-- Develop an understanding of why and how the modern disaster manager is involved with pre-disaster and post-disaster activities. - Develop an awareness of the chronological phases of natural disaster response and refugee relief operations.
-Understand how the phases of each are parallel and how they differ. - Understand the relief system and the disaster victim. - Describe the three planning strategies useful in mitigation. - Identify the regulatory controls used in hazard management. - Describe public awareness and economic incentive possibilities. - Understand the tools of post-disaster management.
+- 1. Develop a getting of why and how the modern disaster manager is involved with predisaster and post-disaster activities. - 2.
+Develop an awareness of the chronological phases of natural disaster response and refugee relief operations.
+Get how the phases of each are parallel and how they differ. - 3.
+To figure out the relief system and the disaster victim. ' - 4.
+Describe the three planning strategies useful in mitigation. - 5.
+Identify the regulatory controls used in hazard management. - 6.
+Describe public awareness and economic incentive possibilities. - 7.
+Get the tools of post-disaster management.